middtown/react-todo-walkthrough-jquery/sprints/Sprint3.md

   TodoModel.all().then( (res) => {
     console.log('TodoModel.all response:', res)
     this.setState ({
-      todos: res.data.todos
+      todos: res.todos
     })
   })
 }
 ```

 6. Explain the `fetchData` function's role in your own words.

 <details><summary>click for an idea</summary>This function uses <code>TodoModel</code> to retrieve todos from the super-crud API.
 After that request completes, <code>then</code> the function changes the state of the container component.
 The new state has the value of <code>todos</code> be part of the data from the AJAX response.</details>